$2.50 – $17.00

 People living in rural England have made use of Feverfew Herb since Anglo-Saxon times, although the common name of tanacetum parthenium actually derives from the Norman-Frenck word febrifuge.
 While some gardeners consider it an invasive weed, Feverfew Herb is actually quite attractive, with blooms resembling miniature daisies.

-Dried Feverfew Herb is boiled in water, after which the resulting herb decoction is allowed to cool.
+Dried Feverfew Herb is heated in water, after which the resulting herb decoction is allowed to cool.
 It can then be taken as a liquid.

 Botanical Name: Tanacetum parthenium